nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 In this article, we explored how a network split (split brain) can affect a distributed data system.
 We initially focused on an equal split across two regions, but there are numerous permutations of network partitions that can yield interesting and varied results.
 Here, we will discuss several scenarios:

-Uneven Subnet Split within a Region
+A: Uneven Subnet Split within a Region

 1. Configuration:
    - London Region: 6 nodes (2 in each of 3 subnets)